 Generally within 1 to 2 weeks following the surgery, the surgeon will see the kidney donor again as an outpatient in their office.
 If the donor is from out of the Dallas area and is healing well without problems, the surgeon will release the donor to go home.

 Does the donor need follow-up evaluations after giving a kidney?

-Yes, the donor will need to have a follow-up visit three months after the surgery to see the transplant nephrologist for a follow-up evaluation.
-It will also be necessary for some follow-up testing which will include a CBC, routine blood chemistries, urinalysis, urine culture, 24-hour urine for protein and creatinine, and a Glofil test.
-The recipient’s insurance will pay for these follow-up tests.
+Yes, the donor will need to have a follow-up visit 3 months after the surgery to see the transplant nephrologist for a follow-up evaluation.
+It will also be necessary for some follow-up testing, which will include a CBC, routine blood chemistries, urinalysis, urine culture, 24-hour urine for protein and creatinine, and a Glofil test.
+The transplant recipient’s insurance will pay for these follow-up tests.